 Tips to Help You Give Your Child Medicine

-Your little one won't always need medication if he has the flu.
+Your little one won't always need medication if they have the flu.
 For example, Asta says you don't need to treat a light fever if your child is feeling alright.
-For severe aches and pains -- or a fever over 102 F that makes him uncomfortable -- over-the-counter drugs can help.
+For severe aches and pains -- or a fever over 102 F that makes them uncomfortable -- over-the-counter drugs can help.
 Just make sure to use them carefully.

 You can give acetaminophen to children 2 years and older.
 For kids under 2, ask a doctor for the correct dose.
 Children 6 months or older can take ibuprofen.

-Never give a child aspirin, because it raises his risk of a serious condition called Reye’s syndrome.
+Never give a child aspirin, because it raises their risk of a serious condition called Reye’s syndrome.

 Don't mix medications .
 Switching between acetaminophen and ibuprofen raises the risk of accidentally giving your child too much medicine.
 Unless your pediatrician tells you it's OK, stick with one drug, and follow the directions carefully.